-There is now a new project page for The Devil Show, an independent short film made with some friends at the Studio 3.14 agency in Boston.
+There is now a new project page for The Devil Show, a tongue-in-cheek, independent short film made with some friends at the Studio 3.14 agency in Boston.
 It was great working as VFX Supervisor because it allowed me to see a project through a new lens and be aware of a different portion of the VFX production pipeline.
 The team made commendable work, and it was enjoyable experience.

 There are now articles online discussing the work that MPC and Technicolor did for Cruella's visual effects.
 I am very excited to see pieces like this featuring the work our company did, and to be quoted discussing their work.